-When you are injured in a motorcycle accident, there are typically two types of damages you may face: special damages like medical costs and lost wages and general damages (or non-economic damages) like pain and suffering.
-Unlike special damages like that can be demonstrated with a clear dollar amount, pain and suffering is calculated differently in a motorcycle accident case.
+When you suffer injuries in a motorcycle accident, there are typically two types of damages you may face: economic damages (like medical costs and lost wages) and non-economic damages (like pain and suffering).

 What Pain and Suffering Means in a Motorcycle Accident

 “Pain and suffering” is the legal term for ways your injuries have impacted your life.
 It’s meant to account for physical pain as well as mental and emotional suffering.
-To be able to claim pain and suffering damages, you must have suffered a physical injury from the accident that your pain and suffering results from.
+To claim pain and suffering damages, you must have suffered a bodily injury from the accident you suffered.

 Examples of pain and suffering damages might include: